 For each priority described in this plan, we have identified a list of outcomes.
 These outcomes align with our borough plan and make it clear what it is as an organisation we are aiming to influence and change.
-Whilst the actions to achieve these outcomes are not directly indicated in this plan, we will draw out priority actions which will progress out delivery as defined in the council's golden thread.
+Whilst the actions to achieve these outcomes are not directly indicated in this plan, they will emerge out of our various other plans and strategies as defined in the council's golden thread.